STREET WORKOUT FREESTYLE

-9.9.4 None of the 1st, 2nd, and 3rd judge(s) may give a maximum mark (“10” points) for the Participant’s performance in a particular round if in that round the Participant has made a failure even in one (1) element (whether it is static move, dynamic move or combination) by falling-off the bar or being unable to perform the desired move at the first attempt.
+9.9 Neither the 1st, 2nd, nor the 3rd judge(s) may give a maximum mark (“10” points) for the Participant’s performance in a particular round, if in that round the Participant has made a failure (also known as “mistake”).

-9.9.6 The Participant can get the maximum of “9” points from each of the 1st, 2nd, and 3rd judge(s) if during his performance in a particular round he has made only one (1) failure (in any element).
+9.9.1 The Participant can get the maximum of “9” points from each of the 1st, 2nd, and 3rd judge(s), if during his performance in a particular round he has only one (1) failure.

-9.9.7 The Participant can only get the maximum of “8” points from each of the 1st, 2nd, and 3rd judge(s) if during his performance in a particular round he has made two (2) or more failures (in the same element or in any two or more different elements).
+9.9.2 The Participant can only get the maximum of “8” points from each of the 1st, 2nd, and 3rd judge(s), if during his performance in a particular round he has two (2) or more failures.

 10. COMPLAINTS ABOUT JUDGING